remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 code.add(new DefineLabel(endWhile));
 ~~~~

-OSX demands16-byte alignment when we call a function.
+OSX demands 16-byte alignment when we call a function.
 Unfortunately, when we start at the _main_ entrypoint, the stack is pretty arbitary:

 <pre>
 Starting program: /private/var/folders/HT/HTSjwIiwHaSNfbnpJnpWX++++TI/-Tmp-/2859